apache/activemq-cpp/activemq-cpp/README.txt

 package and is available from http://e2fsprogs.sourceforge.net/ which is not always installed by default.

+On Fedora, type the following:

+  sudo yum install e2fsprogs-devel

+On Debian/Ubuntu, type the following:

+  sudo apt-get install uuid-dev

-1.2 cppunit
+1.2 CppUnit
 --------------------------------------------------------------------------

-The package contains a complete set of cppunit tests.
-In order for you to build an run the tests, you will need to download and install the cppunit suite.
+The package contains a complete set of CppUnit tests.
+In order for you to build an run the tests, you will need to download and install the CppUnit suite.
 See http://cppunit.sourceforge.net/cppunit-wiki

-or on Fedora type the following:
+On Fedora, type the following:

   sudo yum install cppunit

+On Debian/Ubuntu, type the following:

+  sudo apt-get install libcppunit-dev

-Make sure that the paths to the installed cppunit library and includes are visible in your current shell before you try building the tests.
+Make sure that the paths to the installed CppUnit library and includes are visible in your current shell before you try building the tests.

-Windows users will need to build the cppunit library using the CPPUnit MSVC project files.
+Windows users will need to build the CppUnit library using the CPPUnit MSVC project files.
 A discussion of the build process can be found on the CPPUnit wiki under http://cppunit.sourceforge.net/cppunit-wiki/BuildingCppUnit1 this covers both MSVC along with many other platforms and tool suites.

-1.3 GNU Build System (for building on \*nix)
+1.3 GNU Build System (for building on Unix/Linux/OS X/Cygwin)
 --------------------------------------------------------------------------

 To Generate the ./configure script use to create the Makefiles, you need